1vash/recsys-mf-ranking/README.md

 ### Stage 3: Filtering
 This stage filters out the movies that the user has already seen or manually blocked.

+## Ranking Model vs Content-based Reccommender System

+Content-based collaborative filtering and ranking binary classification are two different approaches used in recommender systems to suggest items to users.

+Content-based collaborative filtering involves using the attributes of the items and the preferences of the users to make recommendations.
+It recommends items that are similar to those that a user has liked in the past using similarities metrics.
+For example, if a user has liked several romantic movies in the past, the content-based collaborative filtering approach will recommend other romantic movies.
+This approach focuses on the content of the items and not on the preferences of other users.

+Ranking binary classification, on the other hand, involves predicting whether a user will like an item or not based on the historical data of the user's interactions with items.
+This approach involves training a machine learning model to predict the likelihood of a user liking an item.
+The model is trained using features such as the user's past interactions with similar items, the item's characteristics, and the context of the recommendation.
+The output of this approach is a score or ranking of items that the user is likely to prefer.

+In summary, content-based collaborative filtering focuses on item attributes, while ranking binary classification focuses on predicting the user's preference based on historical data and features.

 ## Useful Links
 High level review of different types of RecSys:
 - https://thingsolver.com/introduction-to-recommender-systems/